atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 9
 %
 , III
-the Word — by killing his infoknt antagonist.
+the Word --by killing his infoknt antagonist.
 \
 With these sentiments rolling in hb mind, Charles determined to write to his father, and to deferkl his conduct in the best manner he could; thinking he 'should, by a fair state of his case in every respest, contribute to the alleviation: of that grief which he must naturally have felt upon hearing what had happened • to shim.
 He therefore sat down, and, with all the ealmnefs in his power, gave shis father a clear and dte stindl account of everything that had